vmware-archive/kube-prod-runtime/docs/quickstart-gke.md

   export GCLOUD_K8S_VERSION="1.10"
   ```

-  - `GCLOUD_USER` specifies the email address used in requests to Let's Encrypt.
+  - `GCLOUD_USER` specifies the email address used to authenticate to Google Cloud Platform.
   - `GCLOUD_PROJECT` specifies the Google Cloud project. `gcloud projects list` lists your Google Cloud projects.
   - `GCLOUD_REGION` specifies the Google Cloud region. `gcloud compute regions list` lists the available Google Cloud regions.
   - `GCLOUD_DNS_ZONE` specifies the DNS suffix for the externally-visible websites and services deployed in the cluster.